API

 Common use cases

-- Workflow automation: Automate business processes using agent capabilities
+- Workflow automation: Automate business processes using agent capabilities (e.g. n8n)

 - Data processing: Process data through your agents programmatically